Building a booking flow

 | `order.finalized` | The order is finalized and the payment link is generated |

-| `order.completed` | Payment is complete and the tenancy/subscription are created |
+| `order.completed` | Payment is complete and the booking is ready for processing |

 | `tenancy.created` | A tenancy is created for the completed order |